smartcar/ios-sdk/README.md

 `vehicleInfo` (optional)

 Defaults to `nil`.
-Passing in a `VehicleInfo` object with a `make` property allows users to bypass the car brand selection screen.
+Passing in a `VehicleInfo` object with a `make` property causes the OEM selector screen to be bypassed, allowing the user to go directly to the vehicle login screen.
 For a complete list of supported makes, please see our [API Reference](https://smartcar.com/docs/api#authorization) documentation.

 ### Handling the Redirect